 Exploring Research Opportunities

 At MSU, you can choose areas of research ranging from acoustics to quantum computing.
 With the plethora of choices, incoming students gain flexibility in choosing their field of choice, especially if they are not quite sure what they wish to pursue.
 Specifically for the purpose of seeking the best match to the student's interest, we offer the PHY800 courses: a chance for you to do research with a group for course credit with no obligations.
-You might find the 800 course as a great way to spend the summer between undergrad and graduate school or during the summer at the end of your first year.
+You might find the 800 course a great way to spend the summer between undergrad and graduate school or during the summer at the end of your first year.

 Student recruiting, Advising, and Exam Structure